-Think tank INVI shortens the distance between politics and nursing homes
+Shortening the distance between politics and care homes

 Now it's time for seniors, relatives and staff to share what works - and what doesn't .

 The elderly reform has been adopted.
-But what is the best way to implement it in the real world?
+But how does it best land in reality?

-To address this, the Ministry of Elderly Affairs and INVI have now launched the Elderly Reform Practice Panel - a new democratic experiment where up to 1,000 older people, relatives and employees share their experiences and suggestions as the reform is rolled out.
+To address this, INVI has now launched the Elderly Reform Practice Panel for the Ministry of Elderly Affairs - a new democratic experiment where 1,000 older people, relatives and employees share their experiences and suggestions as the reform is rolled out.

 Everything is analyzed with new technology and shared with the ministry and the agreement circle behind the reform as well as key organizations in the field.